 White Sox pitchers John 'Blue Moon' Odom (5 innings) and Francisco Barrios (4 innings) combined to no-hit the A's, 2-1.
 The win will be the Chicago starter's last of his 84 victories in the major leagues.

 At Candlestick Park, the Giants beat the Cubs 9-8 in a game that began at Wrigley Field.
-The contest was suspended with two outs in the top of the eighth and resumed in San Francisco eight days later.
+The Chicago contest, interrupted three times by rain, was suspended with a man on first and two out in the top of the eighth inning because of darkness.

-Cubs' slugger Dave Kingman becomes the sixth player in major league history to hit three home runs in one game twice in one season.
-The Mets win the game, 6-4.
+Cubs' slugger Dave Kingman, who hit a pair of round-trippers yesterday, becomes the sixth player in major league history to hit three home runs in one game twice in a season. ''Sky King's' trio of long flies isn't enough when Chicago drops the Shea Stadium contest to the Mets, 6-4.

 American League president Lee MacPhail decides George Brett's 'Pine Tar' home run should count.
 The remainder of the game will be played on August 18 with the Royals beating the Yankees, 5-4.

-Darrell Evans's home run, a sixth-inning solo blast off Ken Schrom, proves to the difference in the Tigers' 3-2 victory over Minnesota at the Metrodome.
+Darrell Evans's home run, a sixth-inning solo blast off Ken Schrom, proves to the difference when the Tigers beat Minnesota at the Metrodome, 3-2.
 The Detroit third baseman's 300th career round-tripper comes on a 3-0 pitch at exactly 3:00 pm.

-Expos' Dennis Martinez pitches a perfect game, defeating Los Angeles 2-0 at Dodger Stadium.
-Ron Hassey becomes the first backstop to ever catch two perfect games as he also was behind the plate on May 15, 1981 when Indian hurler Len Barker faced 27 batters beating the Blue Jays, 3-0.
+Expos right-hander Dennis Martinez pitches a perfect game, defeating Los Angeles 2-0 at Dodger Stadium.
+Ron Hassey becomes the first backstop to ever catch two perfect games as he also was behind the plate on May 15, 1981 when Indian hurler Len Barker faced 27 batters, beating the Blue Jays, 3-0.

 The Yankees trade Danny Tartabull to the A's for Jason Beverlin and Ruben Sierra.
 Tartabull signed a lucrative free agent deal worth more than $5 million a year with New York after the 1991 season, but the outfielder never produced on the level he had playing with Kansas City.

-After setting the record yesterday for hitting the most home runs before getting a grand slam, Sammy Sosa hits another today becoming the 18th major leaguer to hit a grand slam on consecutive days.
+After setting the record yesterday for hitting the most home runs before getting a grand slam, Sammy Sosa hits another today in the Cubs' 7-5 loss to Arizona at Bank One Ballpark.
+The Chicago slugger becomes the 18th major leaguer to hit a bases-loaded homer on consecutive days.

 Unable to win in four months, David Cone is sent to the team's minor league camp in Tampa by Yankees owner George Steinbrenner.
 The struggling veteran will be under supervision of Billy Connors, the Yankees vice president of player personnel.